Upperdog/hide-updates/readme.txt

 Tags: update, updates, notices, core updates, plugin updates, theme updates, Requires at least: 3.0
 Tested up to: 5.0
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://paypal.me/gesen

-This plugin hides update notices for core, plugin, and theme updates in WordPress admin for all users except super admins.
+This plugin hides update notifications for WordPress core, plugin, and theme updates in WordPress admin for all users except site admins or specified users.

 == Description ==

-This plugin hides update notices for core, plugin, and theme updates in WordPress admin for all users **except super admins**.
-It's useful for agencies or developers who take care of updates and maintenance of a client's site and wants to hide the notices for other users.
-Super admins are not affected by this plugin and will continue to see all the updates.
+This plugin hides update notifications for WordPress core, plugin, and theme updates in WordPress admin for all users except site admins or specified users (see example below).
+It's useful for developers and agencies who take care of updates and maintenance of their clients sites and wants to hide the notices for other users.

-The plugin also hides the Updates link in the WordPress admin menu.
-If a user for some reason ends up on the updates page anyway, the plugin will also redirect the user back to the dashboard.

-✔ Hides core update notices.
+✔ Hides Wordpress core update notices.
 ✔ Hides plugin update notices.
 ✔ Hides theme update notices.
-✔ Removes Updates link in admin menu and admin bar.
+✔ Hides Updates link in admin menu and admin bar.
-✔ Makes sure the user can't access updates page.
+✔ Blocks users who are not allowed to see updates from accessing the updates page.

-___This plugin is intended for agencies and developers who know what they're doing and have good reasons for hiding the updates.___
+___This plugin is intended for developers and agencies who have good reasons for hiding the updates.___

+= Plugin filter for developers =

+Developers can use the `hide_updates_allowed_users` filter to specify which users are allowed to see update notifications.
+Add the username of each allowed user to an array like in the following example:

+<pre><code>function site_hide_updates_allowed_users() {
+    $allowed_users = array( 'charlotte', 'bob' );
+    return $allowed_users;
+}
+add_filter( 'hide_updates_allowed_users', 'site_hide_updates_allowed_users' );</code></pre>

-== Installation ==
+== Manual installation ==

 1. Upload the `hide-updates` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

-= Why does this plugin exist? =
+= Who is this plugin for? =

-We take care of updates and maintenance of our clients' WordPress sites so that the clients doesn't have to worry about that.
-We wanted a simple solution to hide the update notices throughout WordPress so that the clients won't be bothered with them.
+Developers and agencies who want to hide updates from their clients, or anyone who install plugins with Composer and wants to take care of updates that way.

+= Why would you want to hide updates? =

+If you update WordPress core, plugin, and theme updates through remote management services like ManageWP, or if you install plugins through Composer, you may want to hide updates in the WordPress admin.

+= Can I choose to hide only some types of updates? =

+No, not at the moment.
+All updates will be hidden.

 == Changelog ==

+= 1.1 =

+* Release date: 2018-10-21
+* Add filter to define users allowed to see updates.
+* Hide update notifications using CSS to enable usage of remote management services like ManageWP and others.
+Previous solution used pre_site_transient_update_* filters and nulled all values making it impossible for remote management services to read updates.

 = 1.0 =